TriKro/rsb-content/part5-generative_product_research/picnic-in-the-graveyard.md

 ### Interpreting Results

-This is a wonderful technique to generate a lot of ideas, in an area you are already operating in.
-Particularly at the beginning of a startup journey, this technique can help zoom in on what to avoid and exactly what to test, to verify for your yourself if a particular assumption is still true/false.
+This is a wonderful technique to generate a lot of ideas in an area you are already operating in.
+Particularly at the beginning of a startup journey, this technique can help zoom in on what to avoid and exactly what to test, to verify for yourself if a particular assumption is still true/false.

 ### Potential Biases

 Overconfidence: could prevent you from using the technique

-Dismissing it too quickly: on the other side, exploring the reasons why others failed can make you doubt an idea too much if you can't find a unique angle to test the idea.
+Dismissing it too quickly: On the other side, exploring the reasons why others failed can make you doubt an idea too much if you can't find a unique angle to test the idea.

 ### Field Tips
 * "Picnic in the Graveyad: If you try to hold a night-time picnic in a cemetery that doesn't allow it you might get arrested." @RebelCircus